infusionsoft/aeps/pages/general/tooling-and-ecosystem.md

 Some of the tools in the diagram are not maintained by the AEP project.
-The diagram is intended to be a complete representation of tools available to help a user understand how the tools fit in to a development workflow.
+The diagram is intended to be a complete representation of tools available to help a user understand how the tools fit into a development workflow.

 ```mermaid
 flowchart TD